Baked Potatoes And Twice Baked Potatoes Are Best On the Grill (And We Bust The Potato Nail Myth While We're At It)

 Click here for details on Blonder's experiments.

-Here's how I recommend you make baked potatoes on the grill, a tool that surpasses the oven.
+In diner slang, Murphies are baked potatoes.
+Here's how I recommend you make Murphies on the grill, a tool that surpasses the oven.

 Takes.
 1 hour 45 minutes.